-For a taste of excitement and adventure while you soak your bones, here are five hot spring resorts in Japan with a thrilling twist…
+For a taste of excitement and adventure while you soak your bones, here are four hot spring resorts in Japan with a thrilling twist.

 Where it is: Okuhida, Gifu Prefecture

 Why you should visit: Opened over 80 years ago, this ryokan was the first to conceive of the idea of opening a hot spring overlooking Mount Yarimidake.
 Popular with mountain climbers for its easy access to Mount Nishi-Hodaka by cable car, it’s a secluded spot away from the hustle and bustle of the city.
 The inn boasts a selection of private outdoor baths available to rent for private use, including the one-of-a-kind playground-inspired Mori no Yu, which features a swing, a slide, and a waterfall!
 Nearby Hotaru no Yu is in a small house with a water mill, and Keiryu no Yu features a Jacuzzi-style tub overlooking the river.